Applehand/SEOwayfinder/README.md

-# SEOcli
+# SEOpus

-**SEOcli** is a command-line tool for parsing web page data from URLs in a sitemap or from clipboard input.
-This tool is ideal for quickly analyzing web pages in bulk and extracting essential SEO data for optimization purposes.
+**SEOpus** is a user-friendly command-line tool that simplifies SEO tasks by effortlessly parsing web page data.
+It streamlines the extraction of essential SEO insights for bulk analysis and optimization, making interaction with web data easier and more efficient.

 ## Features